 The scheme implements a number of ways in which convictions can be removed from a person’s criminal record (‘spent’) and become not disclosable unless an exception applies.

-The Act also allows for historical convictions to be removed from a person’s record automatically, or on application to the Magistrates’ Court, and provides restrictions on the collection, use and disclosure of spent convictions.
+The Act also allows for one’s criminal history to be removed from a person’s record automatically, or on application to the Magistrates’ Court.
+The spent convictions act also provides restrictions on the collection, use and disclosure of convictions.

 Examples of ‘spent’ convictions in practice.